signavio/tech-blog/_posts/2017-05-03-bdd-gherkin.md

 For the first exercise, we discussed the pros and cons for each version of the scenario.
 Seb then cleverly tricked us into listing the benefits and disadvantages of each version, after which he explained why all of our observations about the long version were really disadvantages.
+For example, we liked how the scenario included pre-conditions such as having enough money in the account, and how it describes a complete user interaction.
+However, we learned that there are always more preconditions than you want to include, such as there being power to the ATM, so these are properly the subject of separate scenarios.
-Our observations about the short version all turned out to be advantages.
+Similarly, our observations about the short version all turned out to be advantages.

 Our first lesson was that feature scenarios that focus on a single business rule are better than end-to-end scenarios.
 The latter include details that are best described in separate scenarios.
+What wasn’t yet clear was how a single _feature_ description generally includes many independent _scenarios_.

 The second lesson was that even such a simple scenario leads to a lively group _conversation_ while we _explored_ the scenario.
 This was even more clear when we attempted to discuss another example, based on borrowing books from a public library.